 the level of residual investment increased (consistent with the other provisions of this chapter) accordingly; and

-the accepted substitution excluded from National Grid’s proposals.
+the accepted substitution excluded from National Gas Transmission’s proposals.

 On completion of the above analysis (and any adjustments pursuant to paragraph 76) the effects of the Exit Capacity applications and accepted Exit Capacity Substitutions will be recorded and proposed to the Authority in the Exit Capacity notice.
 This notice, outlined in paragraph 78, will be submitted ahead of allocation of capacity to the requesting User.
-However, in respect of a PARCA/IP PARCA, ahead of the reservation of capacity pending substitution, National Grid will inform the Authority of that potential capacity substitution and publish in accordance with Special Condition 9.13.
+However, in respect of a PARCA/IP PARCA, ahead of the reservation of capacity pending substitution, National Gas Transmission will inform the Authority of that potential capacity substitution and publish in accordance with Special Condition 9.13.
 This will be at the conclusion of the Phase 1 PARCA Works or the design phase (for an Exit IP), after network analysis has identified Exit Capacity Substitution opportunities, but before (potentially several years before) capacity is allocated to the PARCA/IP PARCA signatory at the recipient NTS Exit Point.
 The formal Exit Capacity notice shall be submitted ahead of allocation in accordance with Licence Special Condition 9.13, at a time deemed appropriate following discussions with the PARCA Signatory.

-Specifically National Grid shall submit:
+Specifically National Gas Transmission shall submit:

 An Exit Capacity notice setting out: